-Art and the Heart: the Symbolism of the Heart in Art
+Art and the Heart: The Symbolism of the Heart in Art

 Art and the heart are two interconnected concepts that have been explored throughout human history.
 Art has the power to move people emotionally, to touch their hearts and souls, and to create a deep sense of connection and meaning.
 The heart, in turn, is often associated with the deepest emotions, feelings, and desires.
 See how Eden Gallery artists David Kracov, Dorit Levinstein, and PLUM all incorporate hearts in their art, intertwining them with their own unique definitions of what love means.